SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

 ```

 ## The PLL BlackBox definition
-There is how to define the PLL BlackBox :
+This is how to define the PLL `BlackBox`:

 ```scala
 class PLL extends BlackBox{